-These fields appear in the Certificate Authorities, Identity Certificates, or SSL Certificate tables:
+These fields appear in the SSL Certificates table:

-Field Content Subject/Issuer The Common Name (CN) or Organizational Unit (OU) (if present), plus the Organization (O) in the Subject and Issuer fields of the certificate.
+Field Content Interface The interface on which this SSL certificate is installed.
+Subject/Issuer The Common Name (CN) or Organizational Unit (OU) (if present), plus the Organization (O) in the Subject and Issuer fields of the certificate.
 The format is CN at O, OU at O, or just O; for example, Root 2 at CyberTrust.
 The CN, OU, and O fields display a maximum of 33 characters each.
 See Administration Certificate Management Certificates View.
 Expiration The expiration date of the certificate.
 The date format is MM/DD/YYYY.
-SCEP Issuer In order for a certificate to be available for SCEP enrollment, it must be installed via SCEP.
-This field indicates if the certificate is SCEP-enabled.
-Yes = This certificate can issue identity and SSL certificates via SCEP.
-No = This certificate cannot issue certificates via SCEP.
-Note If you want to use a certificate for SCEP enrollment, but that certificate is not SCEP-enabled, reinstall it using SCEP.
 Actions This column allows you to manage particular certificates.
-The actions available vary with type and status of the certificate. • View = View details of this certificate.
+The actions available vary with type and status of the certificate. • View = View details of this certificate. • Renew = Generate a new enrollment request based on the content of this certificate. • Delete = Delete this certificate from the VPN 3002. • Export = Copy this certificate to another interface on this VPN 3002 or to another VPN 3002. • Generate = Generate a new SSL certificate, with a new key. • Enroll = Enroll this certificate with a CA. • Import = Copy a certificate to this interface from another interface on this VPN 3002 or from another VPN 3002.